 Sometimes an educator will need to guide children, and taking on a role themselves can be a great way to do this.
 Suggesting a change in a particular child’s behaviour if necessary can be more effectively done if the teacher has themselves joined the game.

 Within the framework of the INA Pedagogy Project, children will improve in the following developmental areas:

 Play provides an opportunity to express various positive and negative emotions, including anger, anxiety and happiness.
 As children of different age groups interact, they learn from each other; they will experience being both helper and helped.
 Choosing and sharing roles encourages children to discover themselves, to improve themselves.
 They develop an understanding of the effects of their attitudes and behaviour on others.
 Finally, play is an opportunity to improve self-confidence.

 Verbal Development and Self-expression

-I would like to emphasize the importance of the development of the seven senses in preschool, kindergarten, and primary school children because I believe that these should be supported.
-If we do so, we can help our children to improve their ability to learn and perceive at every chance.
-Each child develops by using different senses depending on their ability to perceive and interpret.
+I would like to emphasize the importance of the development of the seven senses in preschool, kindergarten, and primary school children because I believe that this process should be supported.
+Well-developed senses and the ability to integrate them improves a child’s perception and thus ability to learn.
+Each child’s abilities to perceive and interpret vary, but all children develop by using their different senses.

 • Sight – (eyes)